asideras/MSc-in-AI-Demokritos-Machine-Learning-Course/README.md

 ## Contents of this repository:
+- [Report.pdf] - The report of our project.
+- [Presentation.pdf] - The presentation of our project.
-- [the-circor-digiscope-phonocardiogram-dataset-1.0.3] - The dataset
+- [the-circor-digiscope-phonocardiogram-dataset-1.0.3] - The dataset.
-- [The_CirCor_DigiScope_Dataset.pdf] - The dataset's paper
+- [The_CirCor_DigiScope_Dataset.pdf] - The dataset's paper.
-- [requirements.txt] - Requirements
+- [requirements.txt] - Requirements.
 - [notebooks] - Folder that includes:

     The Jupyter Notebooks,